-Therefore, the DNA replication or chromosome duplication occurs in interphase stage, not in prophase.
+Therefore, DNA replication or chromosome duplication occurs in interphase stage, not in prophase.

 Cot Value: A technique for measuring the complexity (i.e size) of DNA or genome.
-Co = concentration of DNA and t = time taken for re-naturation.
+Co = concentration of DNA and t = time taken for renaturation.
 Low cot value indicates more no. of repetitive sequences.
-High cot value shows more no. of unique sequences or less no. of repetitive sequences.
+On the other hand, a high cot value shows more no. of unique sequences or less no. of repetitive sequences.

 Cell cycle is the series of events that take place in a cell when it grows and divides.
-Howard & Pelc gave the cell cycle in 1953.
-They used H3 Thymidin isotoph to discover cell cycle.
-They observed 4 steps in cell cycle:
+Howard & Pelc gave the cell cycle during 1953.
+They used the [3H] thymidine isotope for this reason.
+Subsequently, they observed 4 steps in the cell cycle:

 - Replication of DNA